nw1024/StoreLocatorWP/README.md

 Features so far:

-* Create custom post type named Location
-    Includes extra fields for address, phone, latitude, longitude, short description, and active listing toggle
+* Create custom post type named Location: Includes extra fields for address, phone, latitude, longitude, short description, and active listing toggle

-* Automatic latitude and longitude
-    Fill address field and click Latitude or Longitude label for automatic GPS lookup and filling fields with values
+* Automatic latitude and longitude: Fill address field and click Latitude or Longitude label for automatic GPS lookup and filling fields with values

-* Example template for displaying a Google Map Displays interactive map with the Google Maps API populated by a category of the location custom post type, includes sample style customization
+* Example template for displaying a Google Map: Displays interactive map with the Google Maps API populated by a category of the location custom post type, includes sample style customization